 The question, though, is whether the increased SCD1 caused obesity or whether it was elevated in response to having metabolic syndrome.

 Animal research may give us the answer.
 Research consistently shows that lower SCD1 levels keep the animal lean, even on a diet that normally would make them fat.
-The researchers decrease the SCD1 levels through manipulating the gene in various tissues of the animal, seeing the results of knocking out the gene in different organs.
+The researchers decreased SCD1 levels through manipulating the gene in various tissues of the animal, seeing the results of knocking out the gene in different organs.

 Why does a lower SCD1 level keep mice lean?
-The lack of SCD1 enzyme causes an increase in the rate of using up fat for fuel in the mitochondria.
+The lack of the SCD1 enzyme causes an increase in the rate of using up fat for fuel in the mitochondria.
 This increased fatty acid β-oxidation is through activation of the AMPK pathway.[ref]

 decreased SCD1 = increased burning of fat